exanauts/BlockNLPModels.jl/README.md

 blocknlp = BlockNLPModel()
 ```

-Next, we add the NLP blocks to `blocknlp`.
+Next, we add the three NLP blocks to `blocknlp`.
 For this step, the subproblems need to be made available as `AbstractNLPModel` objects.
 Assuming that `nlp_blocks` is a 3-element vector containing the three NLP blocks of our example above, we add these blocks to `blocknlp` by using the `add_block` function as follows:

 ```julia
 for i in 1:3